Discover the Enormous World of the Biggest Frog

-What causes this colossal growth remains an enigma, thereby unraveling an engaging natural mystery surrounding our star performer: the Goliath Frog.
+What causes this colossal growth remains an enigma, unraveling an engaging natural mystery surrounding our star performer: the Goliath Frog.
 Their obscurity, coupled with their uniqueness, paves the way for our thrilling discourse.

 The Native Habitat of the Biggest Frog in the World

 The Goliath Frog has a rather limited geographical footprint, inhabiting select riverine habitats in Cameroon and Guinea, located in the western parts of Africa.
-However, these rainforest dwellers are facing severe habitat destruction due to relentless human intrusion, transforming these verdant havens into agricultural fields and settlements.
+However, these rainforest dwellers face severe habitat destruction due to relentless human intrusion, transforming these verdant havens into agricultural fields and settlements.
 Furthermore, damming of the rivers disrupts their ecological balance, creating unfavorable survival conditions.

 Hunting for the Biggest Frog